MarkusBiggus/SonnenBackup/README.md

 ### activity_state
 "standby" indicates the battery is neither charging nor discharging.
-The battery could be fully charged, fully discharged or at backup reserve charge.
+The battery could be fully charged, fully discharged or idle at backup reserve charge.
 Must be read in conjuction with *usable_charge* to determine the reason for "standby".  \
 Activity "discharging reserve" & "discharged" can only happen when *system_status* is "OffGrid".